artificial-scientist-lab/SciMuse/README.md

 ## Files in this repository for reproducing results
 To reproduce the results, download the repository.
 The file content is explained in detail below.
+It requires [Pytorch](https://github.com/pytorch/pytorch), [skikit-learn](https://github.com/scikit-learn/scikit-learn).

 **Figure 3** can be reproduced in the following way:
 1. run the file `create_fig3.py` (creates `Fig3.png`)